French and Francophone Studies Major

 French and Francophone Studies Senior Year Presentation

 French and Francophone studies majors will be required to complete a questionnaire and participate in a senior roundtable during the spring of their senior year.
-The presentation will give closure and provide an assessment of the student's progress, his/her/their critical and linguistic aptitude in French, as well as their intercultural competence.
+The presentation will give closure and provide an assessment of the student's progress, their critical and linguistic aptitude in French, as well as their intercultural competence.

 French Senior Thesis